ivancabrera02/rs-smbclient/README.md

 # rs-smbclient

-An interactive SMB2/3 client written in **pure Rust** no C dependencies, no libsmbclient, no Samba.
+An interactive SMB2/3 client written in **pure Rust** no C dependencies, no libsmbclient.
 Inspired by Impacket's `smbclient.py`.

 ## Features